Principal and interest vs interest only loans

 What is the difference between a P and I and an IO loan?

-Principal and interest is the standard type of loan repayment for owner occupied loans which requires both the principal (amount borrowed) and the interest charged by the bank to be repaid in full.
+Principal and interest is the standard type of loan repayment for owner occupied loans which requires both a portion of the principal (amount borrowed) and the interest charged by the bank to be repaid each month.

-Interest only is more common for investment loans and repayments will only cover the interest charged on the loan, without reducing the loan balance.
+Interest only repayments are more common for investment loans and repayments will only cover the interest charged on the loan each month, without reducing the principal amount.”

 P and I loans will have stable repayment amounts, which allows you to budget your home loan expenses easily.